robinkyc/workbench/README.md

 ### Installation

-You can install the package via composer command line by runnign this following command.
+You can install the package via composer command line by running this following command.

 ```
 composer require pingpong/workbench